Removing Stains on Leather Furniture With Natural Products

 Do an Overall Clean

-The best way to clean a leather couch and the entire surface, mix 2 parts white vinegar with 1 part olive oil in a spray bottle and shake well.
-(You can also add a few drops of fragrant essential oils to cut the vinegar smell).
+Once the stain is up, you might want to do a full clean.
+To safely clean a leather couch and the entire surface, mix 2 parts white vinegar with 1 part olive oil in a spray bottle and shake well.
+You can also add a few drops of fragrant essential oils to cut the vinegar smell.

 Spray generously and use a clean cloth to massage into a leather stain using a circular motion until the entire surface has been cleaned.
 A soft brush when learning how to clean leather can also be used to gently scrub problem areas.
 Then use a dry paper towel to wipe all excess oil off the leather.